hoffmangroup/segway/doc/api.rst

 .. py:class:: DeterministicCPT

-    A deterministic CPT described using an existing decision tree with a specialized string method for writing to the parameter file.
+    A deterministic conditional probability table (CPT) described using an existing decision tree with a specialized string method for writing to the parameter file.

     .. py:attribute:: cardinality_parents
         :type: tuple[int]